 Check.
 Start building . professional resume template here for free

 will score your CV and tell you Zety’s CV builder exactly how to make it better.

 A cover letter is similar to what its name suggests— it’s a letter that covers the key points in your experience and skill set that prove you’re a great candidate for the job.

 Unlike the bullet pointed list usually found on a CV, the cover letter reads like a letter and gives you an opportunity to deep dive into concrete examples of your expertise.

-The general layout of a cover letter looks like this:
+layout of a cover letter looks like this:

-Compare this with the CV structure above and you can see how different they are.
+cover letter structure with the CV structure above and you can see how different they are.

-CV vs Cover Letter—The Differences
+How to Write a Cover Letter That Won’t be Ignored CV vs Cover Letter—The Differences

 Generally, the focus of a CV is your value to academia, while a cover letter goes right for the feels.

 But nothing clears things up like a nice table of values.